-CSC 119 (3) Object-Oriented Programming.
+CSC 119 (3) Computer Science II Prerequisites: CSC 118.

-Prerequisites: CSC 118, CSCL 118; co-requisite: CSCL 119.
 This course is the follow-up of CSC 118.
 Additional topics in Object-Oriented Programming are covered in this course.
 Then the emphasis shifts to object-oriented analysis and design.
-This course covers I/O streams, exception handling, threads, reflection UML, object-oriented analysis and design, object-oriented graphical user interfaces, design patterns, and refactoring.
-(F, S)
+This course covers I/O streams, exception handling, threads, reflection, UML, object-oriented analysis and design, object-oriented graphical user interfaces, design patterns, and refactoring.
+This course consists of two lecture hours and one laboratory hour (F, S)